Significant-Gravitas/AutoGPT/README.md

 Autonomous Agent are experimental initiative aiming to set inteligent systems with more or less human involvement.
 We will try to push research and knowledge beyond current boundaries.

 > [!NOTE]
-> The product will come as a web-app to play & a framework anyone can extend.
+> The product will come as a web-app to play with.
+> It will also come as a framework anyone can extend.

 ### Currently working on